tommybear/ImGuiSharp/ARCHITECTURE.md

 - Scrollbar
   - The thumb height is proportional to `visible/content` and its vertical position maps linearly to `ScrollY`.
 Dragging updates `ScrollY` while active.
+- Line helpers
+  - `ImGui.NewLine` advances the cursor by current line height + spacing.
+  - `ImGui.Separator` draws a 1px horizontal line across the content region and advances the cursor with spacing above/below, mirroring Dear ImGui.

 ## Renderer backend (Silk.NET OpenGL)